Coca-Cola FEMSA, S.A.B. de C.V. (KOF) CEO John Santa Maria on Q1 2021 Results - Earnings Call Transcript

 Jorge Collazo

 Yes.
 Thank you.
-Constantino.
+Thank you, Constantino.
 Yes, of course.
-So Alvaro as you know, we don't disclose by country, but you can certainly consider that most of the decline of the gross margin level for South America this quarter came from Brazil.
-We approximately have for Brazil, this quarter a decline on the gross profit of approximately 20%, as you consider these comes from the decline of having these one time of -- that's very important.
-So I would refer to the comments that Constantino mentioned, and our expectations for profitability in South America going forward, I think we have these quarter a very tough comparison.
-But as we move along the year, we will have easier comparison basis, and I think we are going to start seeing an inflection point on profitability in South America.
+So Álvaro, as you know, we don't disclose by country, but you can certainly consider that most of the decline at the gross margin level for South America this quarter came from Brazil, right?
+We approximately have for Brazil this quarter a decline on the gross profit of approximately 20%.
+But as you consider, these comes from the decline of having this onetime of -- that's very important, right?

+So I would refer to the comments that Constantino mentioned on our expectations for profitability in South America going forward, right?
+I think we have this quarter a very tough comparison.
+But as we move along to, along the year, we'll have easier comparison basis, I think we are going to start seeing an inflection point on profitability in South America, right?

-And as you know, the second piece that has important effect on profitability in South America continues to be Argentina, where we continue to face challenging raw material, challenging decline in terms of top-line, and of course, in terms of currency impact.
+And as you know, the second piece that has an important effect on profitability in South America continues to be Argentina, right, where we continue to face a challenging raw material, a challenging decline in terms of both top line and of course, in terms of currency.

 Alvaro Garcia